 Credit Line: Purchase, David T. Schiff, Lila Acheson Wallace, Harriette and Noel Levine, and Nancy and Edwin Marks Gifts, 1992

 Polke considers the darkroom a sort of alchemic laboratory in which he can explore infinite mutations of imagery.
-With the negative in his enlarger, the artist developed this large sheet selectively, pouring on photographic solutions and repeatedly creasing and folding the wet paper.
-The resulting abstract organic forms thus issue from and re-create the boozy, convivial energy of the scene.
+With the negative in his enlarger, the artist developed this large sheet selectively, pouring on photographic solutions and repeatedly creasing and folding wet paper.
+The resulting abstract organic forms thus issue from and reexpress the boozy, convivial energy of the scene.